Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.8.1.v) Fast debug info must be kept off.
 - A.8.1.w) Debug profiler must be kept off.
 \
-- A.8.1.x) Exception: Using OptiFine in glitched categories is not recommended.
+- A.8.1.x) Exception: Using OptiFine in external glitched categories or when doing Oneshot is not allowed.
 - A.8.1.y) Light, Standard, and Ultra are the only versions of OptiFine that may be used.
 This excludes Multi-Core, Smooth, and AA releases for Minecraft Pre 1.3.
 #entangled[Entangled Rule(s):]\
 #entangled[A.8.1 is referenced by: ] #entangledRule("A.6.4.b.i")\